 - 2 drops cardamom

 - 3 drops grapefruit

 Make sure to check out my DIY Room Spray using Anthro Blends blog post where we recreate your favorite anthropology scents!
 Recipes include Capri Blue Volcano for spring and summer scents and Anthro Autumn for all the fall vibes, plus a free printable label!

 This post may contain affiliate links.
 I will make a small commission if you make a purchase through one of these links, at no extra cost to you.
 See full disclosure and disclaimer policy here.

 Why make a natural room spray?

-The simple answer is that it’s easy, saves you money and avoids the harmful ingredients in most room sprays you would buy from the store.
+The simple answer is that it’s easy, saves you money, and avoids the harmful ingredients in most room sprays you would buy from the store.
 Room sprays may vary in price when you buy them from the store, anywhere between $4-$15.
 Making your own natural room spray will cost about $1-3, all while using good quality ingredients.

-Using essential oils are a great natural choice since they are derived from the plant itself.
+Using essential oils is a great natural choice since they are derived from the plant itself.
 When buying essential oils, make sure you are buying 100% essential oils from a reputable company.
 There are lots of companies selling diluted essential oils or marketing something as an essential oil when it’s not.
 Here are the essential oils that I use in my home.

 How long will my diy room spray last?

 This homemade room spray will last around 3 months.
 Keep in mind that we aren’t using any preservatives in this recipe, so it will not last as long for that reason.
-The good thing it that you will probably want to change out your natural room spray after three months anyway, at least if you are anything like me!
+The good thing is that you will probably want to change out your natural room spray after three months anyway, at least if you are anything like me!